WenqingXie20581/Desk13/Portfolio/Evaluation.md

 The `ng test` command builds the app in *watch mode*, and launches the [Karma test runner](https://karma-runner.github.io/).

-In order to test components and services
+In order to test components and services with providers like **ActivatedRoute**, sometimes we need to make a fake providers.

 ## User Experience Test Survey